-Cluster fellows participate in the Jewish Studies Graduate Colloquium, which meets over lunch approximately three times per quarter, and brings together faculty and graduate students to share work and listen to invited talks in Jewish Studies.
+Cluster fellows participate in the Jewish Studies Graduate Colloquium which brings together faculty and graduate students to share work and listen to invited talks in Jewish Studies.
 The Colloquium facilitates a vivid exchange of ideas and critical reflections between the group members and visitors, and provides an opportunity for networking and community building within and beyond the field of Jewish Studies.

 Doctoral candidates from any field are eligible to apply to join this intellectual “home” outside their department.
 Past participants have come from the following programs: